 Most of this final fitting was done by eye.
 I had to redo some of the feet from scratch mostly because they got planed or sanded too much and weren't fitting snugly in the notches anymore, while I accidentally tapered the wrong face of others.
 But, eventually they all fitted fairly well where they were supposed to.

+The feet were glued in and clamped to the sides with spring clamps.
 I tried to angle the clamps so any sliding would go downwards locking the feet in place.
 A trick from Cumpiano's book.
 I also fabricated small cauls for the feet, mostly to protect the feet from being marred by the clamps.

 TRIMMING SOUNDBOARD OVERHANG